ftimarah/ftimarah/README.md

 👋 Hi, I’m Fatima

 👀 I’m interested in Full Stack Development :)

-🌱 I’m currently learning about system design and pattern recognition.

-💞️ I’m looking to collaborate on something that helps improve the world!
+💞️ I want to improve the world!

 📫 How to reach me: Lets connect on [Linkedin :)](https://www.linkedin.com/in/fatimarah/)